 The innovative project design has followed a collaborative approach with an extensive and unprecedented Community Consultation program yielding strong design input from indigenous groups, residents, stakeholder groups, referral agencies and the general public.

-An Interpretive Centre (now Cafe and Healing Ground) was officially opened by QLD Premier the Hon.
-Peter Beattie in December 2005, publicly showcases the project’s innovative subdivision design.
+The old Interpretive Centre (now the Cafe and Healing Ground) was officially opened by QLD Premier the Hon.
+Peter Beattie in December 2005, publicly showcased the project’s innovative subdivision design.
 The Ecovillage is a Queensland Govt Energywise and Waterwise Demonstration Project and involves significant partnership with community universities, industry and various tiers of government.

 The product of 11 years of worldwide research and design, the developer established a benchmark standard for sustainable residential development, with environmental, social and economic sustainability as its driving principles.

 The precincts fall predominantly into three main types:

 - The Creek Ecohamlets bordered by Currumbin Creek Road and the pools and cascades of Currumbin Creek;